rsyslog/rsyslog/source/rainerscript/global.rst

   a name ID lookup fails (for user and group names) rsyslog does not start but terminate with an error message.
 This is necessary as a security measure, as otherwise the wrong permissions can be assigned or privileges are not dropped.
-This setting is applied whereever security IDs are resolved, e.g. when dropping privileges or assigning file permissions or owners.
+This setting is applied wherever security IDs are resolved, e.g. when dropping privileges or assigning file permissions or owners.

   The setting should be at the top of the configuration parameters to make sure its